 Although patients are the most obvious victims of telemedicine fraud, doctors and other medical professionals can face serious consequences as well.
 Patients could lose money, their medical records could be illegally shared with third parties, or their information could be used to obtain unnecessary medical services through government-funded programs, like Medicare.
 Doctors, on the other hand, can be penalized for providing telemedicine services to patients in states in which the doctor is not licensed to practice, which can endanger their right to practice at all.
 Additionally, some telemedicine frauds have pushed for excessive prescriptions (especially opioids), which could naturally affect the doctors making those prescriptions, however well-intentioned.
-As a result, the doctor could face criminal charges, expensive fees, or
+As a result, the doctor could face criminal charges, expensive fees, or other career-changing repercussions.

 Licensing Limitations Put Doctors At Risk

 As previously mentioned, doctors who practice telemedicine are limited in where they can treat patients.
 If a doctor treats a patient in Florida, but she is only licensed to treat patients in California, she could face serious repercussions for practicing outside of her state, even if she only did so digitally.
-Other similar licensing limitations include issues with FDA medical app guidelines, as well as compliance with both federal and state laws.
+Other similar licensing limitations include issues with FDA medical app guidelines, as well as regulatory compliance with both federal and state laws.
 To ensure you protect your medical license, make sure the standard practices within your telemedicine company are above-board.

-Telemedicine Scheme Makes Unnecessary Prescriptions for Illegal Kickbacks
+Example: Telemedicine Scheme Makes Unnecessary Prescriptions for Illegal Kickbacks

 Earlier this year, in August of 2019, the U.S. Attorney’s Office issued a press release about another telemedicine case involving a scheme involving illegal kickbacks from pharmacies for unnecessary prescriptions.